-Sloppy Joes -- loose ground meat cooked in a sweet-tart tomato sauce, then piled on a bun -- are almost but not quite a meal in themselves.
-Side dishes should match the casual feel of the meal and not be too fussy.
+Sloppy Joes — loose ground meat cooked in a sweet-tart tomato sauce, then piled on a bun — are almost but not quite a meal in themselves.
+Sloppy Joe sides should match the casual feel of the meal, and not be too fussy.
+The sandwiches themselves are fairly filling, so gauge the heft of your side dishes by the season and the meal: You can offer more substantial side dishes at dinnertime or in cold weather; or lighter ones at lunch or in summertime.

 Video of the Day